Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Experiment and analysis

 In \cref{fig:exponentials} \textbf{A} we show measurements of the population dynamics of the wells for different values of the asymmetry, controlled by $\epsilon_1/K$.
-For these measurements the squeezing amplitude is set to $\epsilon_2/K =7.7$.
+For these measurements the squeezing amplitude is set to $\epsilon_2/K =10.2$.
 The probability, as a function of time, of being in the initial well is well approximated by an exponential decay (see SM).
-This timescale $T$ of this exponential is a direct measurement of the activation rate ($1/T$).
-In \cref{fig:exponentials} \textbf{B} we see a theory prediction computed from a Lindbladian model including single-photon loss at rate $\kappa/K = 0.025$ and gain associated with a finite temperature corresponding to a mean number of thermal photons $n_\mathrm{th} = 0.05$ (or equivalently 95 mK at 6 GHz).
-The agreement between theory and experiment for the variations of $T$ with well parameters is remarkable, except when we consider the measured scale of $T$, which differs from theory by more than an order of magnitude.
-While existing models \cite{venkatraman_static_2022-1, hajr_high-coherence_2024, frattini_observation_2024} fail to quantitatively predict this activation time, our findings demonstrate that the underlying physics can be understood without quantitative predictions of $T$.
+This timescale $\tau$ of this exponential is a direct measurement of the activation rate ($1/\tau$) and we plot it as a black line on top of the data.
+In \cref{fig:exponentials} \textbf{B} we show a theory plot from a Lindbladian model fitted to the data [see SM \cref{eq:lindabladian}].
+It includes single-photon loss at rate $\kappa/K = 0.011$ and gain associated with a temperature of 220~mK.
+The theory fit has an associated activation time plotted as a gray line in both \cref{fig:exponentials} \textbf{A} and \textbf{B}.

-We observe, in both theory and experiment, resonances for certain values of $\epsilon_1/K$, where the activation rate is markedly increased.
-These are resonances between levels localized in different wells.
-The resonances for levels deep within the wells behave effectively as level crossings since the coupling is exponentially small due to the suppression of tunneling under the barrier.
-Therefore, these activation events are mediated by thermal and quantum heating \cite{dykman_quantum_2011,marthaler_switching_2006} from the ground state into the tunneling levels at the barrier top.